astropy/astropy-APEs/APE0.rst

-Changes to this Charter after it has been accepted should follow the modification process in `APE 1`_, with the exception that the final approval of the modification requires approval by a two-thirds vote of the Voting Members rather than approval by the Coordination Committee.
+Changes to this Charter after it has been accepted should follow the modification process in `APE 1`_, with the exception that the final approval of the modification requires approval by a two-thirds vote of the `Voting Members <The Voting Members>`_ rather than approval by the Coordination Committee.

 Attribution and Acknowledgments